- Remove the floating pond deicer or other devices you used to keep the ice from freezing over during the winter.

 - Thin out plants if the water surface becomes too densely covered.
 Skim the water for an overabundance of such plants as blanket algae and duckweed or trim out a few Lily leaves.

 - Insects that can attack water plants include aphids, Water Lily beetle, China mark moth, and midges.
 Aphids are the easiest to control by blasting them off the foliage with a garden hose.
 Fish will consume them gladly.
 Ladybugs and lacewings are natural predators.
 If aphids persist, spray with Insecticidal Soap.
 But use it in moderation if you have fish.
 China mark moth affects Water Lilies.
-They cut off a small piece of leaf and form a cocoon on the underside.
+They cut off a small leaf and form a cocoon on the underside.
 They can be rubbed off by hand or treated with Bt (Bacillus thuringiensis), a natural and safe form of control.
 Leaf-mining midges are small, mosquito-like insects that lay their eggs on the leaves of aquatic plants.
 Larvae are transparent and almost invisible.
 They tunnel into the leaves and eat the foliage between the veins, leaving visible trails.
 Remove any leaves that show these trails.
 Water Lily beetles also lay eggs on foliage.
 When the grubs hatch, they mine the leaves.
 Remove these leaves and hose down the remaining foliage.
 In fall, be sure to remove the dead stalks of marginal plants, as this is where they like to overwinter.

-- It’s a good idea to stop fertilizing aquatic plants in early autumn and to continue removing yellowing or dying foliage.
+- It’s a good idea to stop fertilizing aquatic plants in early autumn and continue removing yellowing or dying foliage.

 - As leaves on trees and shrubs turn color and start to drop, cover the whole water garden with protective black mesh netting.
 It will keep leaves from falling into the pond.
-If leaves are allowed to accumulate in the bottom and decompose, algae will be a huge problem the following spring.
+If leaves accumulate in the bottom and decompose, algae will be a huge problem the following spring.

 - Scoop or vacuum accumulated debris from the bottom before winter.